Southern Yakutia (Sakha)

 “Frightened you?”

-groin pain and your Sakharov suggested right away that I be put under the blade.”
+in my groin, and your Sakharov suggested right away that they put me under the

 “He was right, wasn’t he?
 He nudged you to have the surgery

-that nipped the cancer buds off your prostrate.
+that nipped the cancer buds off your prostate.
 And you had the surgery done in

 time for that matter.
 Thank God he insisted.”